Ammar-1993/Job_Vacancies_Platform/README.md

 # 🚀 Job Vacancies Platform (Monorepo)

 ## 🌟 Comprehensive Overview
 **Job Vacancies Platform** is an enterprise-grade recruitment ecosystem designed to streamline the entire hiring lifecycle.
-It connects talented job seekers with employers through a seamless, intelligent, and secure interface.
+It connects talented job seekers with company owners through a seamless, intelligent, and secure interface.

 The platform distinguishes itself by integrating **Artificial Intelligence** into the recruitment process, offering real-time resume analysis and compatibility scoring.
 Built on a robust **Monorepo Architecture**, it ensures code reusability, consistency, and scalability across its multiple applications.